 Designed for the campus community, NPTAO offers an array of web-based research/engagement resources.
 NPTAO has worked with many Native nations across the state of Arizona to obtain copies of the most up-to-date policies and protocols that control research and engagement processes and outline procedures for conducting research on sovereign Native land.
 To learn more, click on AZ Tribes: Governance & Research Policies.

 Take the course: "Federal Indian Law and Policy: Tribal Sovereignty and the Legal Relationship Between Tribes and the United States" is an 18-module on-line interactive multi-media course taught by renowned lawyer and legal scholar Robert A. Williams Jr., the E. Thomas Sullivan Professor of Law and American Indian Studies at the University of Arizona, where he is also Co-Director of the Indigenous Peoples Law and Policy Program.
 To learn more, click on Federal Indian Law Course.

-The University of Arizona Research, Discovery & Innovation is responsible for advancing transformative excellence in research across campus, with particular attention to the land-grant mission of service to the State of Arizona.
-RDI enables the research success of faculty through supporting university research centers, institutes, museums and core facilities; providing research development, compliance and safety services; and securing strategic external partnerships.
+The University of Arizona Research, Innovation and Impact is responsible for advancing transformative excellence in research across campus, with particular attention to the land-grant mission of service to the State of Arizona.
+RII enables the research success of faculty through supporting university research centers, institutes, museums and core facilities; providing research development, compliance and safety services; and securing strategic external partnerships.

 Arizona State Museum.
 The Arizona State Museum, established in 1893, focuses its programs, collections and research on the indigenous cultures of the U.S. Southwest and northern Mexico.
 The museum holds the world’s largest and most comprehensive collection of American Indian basketry, pottery, textile collections, and other artifacts.The museum is guided by the Southwest Native Nations Advisory Board, which is made up of two representatives from each of the 22 federally recognized tribes in Arizona.